 Open at Last!

 We learned about this historic hotel 6 years ago, when staying at La Posada, in Winslow, AZ.
-Both were Harvey House hotels, rescued by a couple, with incredible vision, talent... and money.
+Both Posada & Castaneda were old Harvey House hotels, rescued by a couple, with incredible vision, talent... and money.

-The Victorian beauty was located in the heart of the old city, across from historic Plaza Park
+The Victorian beauty was located in the heart of the old city, across from historic Plaza Park.
+We were excited to check on progress of the third hotel renovation.

 Castaneda in 2017